Azure/CCOInsights/docs/wiki/Infrastructure-Dashboard-Reports.md

 <details>
 <summary>
-     Expand the following section if you want to see the Azure Kubernetes Service Dashboard information (this dashboard is currently not maintained) :
+     Expand this section if you want to see the Azure Kubernetes Service Dashboard information (this dashboard is currently not maintained).
 </summary>

 ## Azure Kubernetes Service Dashboard Overview page